d4n3436/Fergun.Interactive/README.md

 ### Q: When responding an interaction with a paginator/selection, Why does the response message have no components even if I specified to use buttons or select menus?

   - A: Your paginator only has one page.
 The library doesn't include components in this case.
   - A: You're not passing the correct response type.
-The default value is `ChannelMessageWithSource`, but if you're deferring the interaction explicitly or implicitly (via `AlwaysAcknowledgeInteractions` in the client config), you'll have to use either `DeferredChannelMessageWithSource` (send a message) or `DeferredUpdateMessage` (update a message).
+The default value is `ChannelMessageWithSource`, but if you've deferred the interaction, you'll have to use either `DeferredChannelMessageWithSource` (send a message) or `DeferredUpdateMessage` (update a message).

-### Q: Why can't I use reactions in ephemeral messages?

-A: Discord doesn't support support reactions in ephemeral messages.
-Why would you do that anyways?

-### Q: When sending ephemeral messages, the cancellation/timeout/success action is not executed.
-Why?

-~~A: Currently these actions are not supported with ephemeral messages.
-More info [here](https://github.com/d4n3436/Fergun.Interactive/issues/1).~~

-A: Ephemeral messages now support the cancellation/timeout/success actions with some limitations.
-There's more info about the limitations in the description of the `ephemeral` parameter, in `SendPaginatorAsync()` and `SendSelectionAsync()`.

-### Q: Can I use reactions and buttons simultaneously in a paginator/selection?

-~~A: Currently no, but I'm planning to add support for multiple input types.~~

-A: Yes, update to the latest version.

-### Q: How can I get the last interaction of a paginator/selection to use it somewhere else, eg. send a modal?
+### Q: How can I get the last interaction of a paginator/selection to use it elsewhere, eg. send a modal?

-A: You can get the interaction that stopped the paginator/selection through the `StopInteraction` property, in `InteractiveMessageResult`.
+A: You can get the interaction that stopped the paginator/selection through the `StopInteraction` property in `InteractiveMessageResult`.

 Note that this interaction will already be deferred by default (if nothing else has already been done to the interaction before, like update the message).

-You can prevent the library from doing this, use the following options in `InteractiveService`s' config:
+You can prevent the library from doing this by setting the following options in `InteractiveConfig` to `false`:

 ```cs
 var collection = new ServiceCollection()